yohasebe/vim-command-workflow/README.md

 Type `vimc` in Alfred or use the hotkey if you have set up one.
 You can narrow down commands returned by typing-in one or more search keys.

 - Type `vimc` into Alfred or use a hotkey if set.
-- You can enter one or more search keys to narrow down the commands returned.
+- Enter one or more search keys to narrow down the commands returned.
+- Select a command and the Vim command will automatically be typed into the front-most app you're working on

 ## Available Options